Subhashini13/Subhashini13/README.md

 --👋 Hi, I’m SUBHASHINI

--- A PASSIONATE DEVELOPER AND A LEARNER FROM INDIA.
+ A PASSIONATE DEVELOPER AND A LEARNER FROM INDIA.

---👀 I’m interested in WEB DEVELOPMENT AND AI ENTHUSIAST --🌱 I’m currently learning FULL STACK DEVELOPMENT AND MACHINE LEARNING .
+👀 I’m WEB DEVELOPER AND AI and ML ENTHUSIAST.

+📙 I’m currently learning FLASK , OTHER PYTHON BASED LIBRARIES AND  MACHINE LEARNING  .

---📫 How to reach me -kanthsubhashini@gmail.com
+📫 How to reach me -kanthsubhashini@gmail.com

 ⚡ Fun fact: